yyexela/APPM3310-Project/README.md

 clean_training.py

--Checks for redundancy and removes it, such as repetitive ratings from the same item-user pair, and converts txt files to csv.
+- Checks for redundancy and removes it, such as repetitive ratings from the same item-user pair, and converts txt files to csv.

 item_user_rating_sparse_matrix.m

--Combines all csv files into one csv file with move ID, compact user ID, and ratings as columns, and creates a map between original user ID and compact user ID
+- Combines all csv files into one csv file with move ID, compact user ID, and ratings as columns, and creates a map between original user ID and compact user ID

 removeProbe.m

--Removes probe dataset from the training dataset so we can use probe dataset as our testing set.
+- Removes probe dataset from the training dataset so we can use probe dataset as our testing set.

 probeRMSE.m

--Predicts all probe ratings using our trained P,Q matrices with clipping enabled, and calculates the RMSE of prediction error.
+- Predicts all probe ratings using our trained P,Q matrices with clipping enabled, and calculates the RMSE of prediction error.